-The City has more than doubled the number of snow gates in its fleet to 16.
+The City now has a total of 16 snow gates.
 The gates allow our plow drivers to avoid placing snow across a driveway or alley access.
-The new gates won't completely eliminate driveway berms, particularly for those who live on arterials that are plowed more frequently, but they will dramatically reduce the berms throughout the City.
+The gates won't completely eliminate driveway berms, particularly for those who live on arterials that are plowed more frequently, but they will dramatically reduce the berms throughout the City.